Monday, June 27, 2011

 Mix mashed banana, rolled oats, olive oil and cinnamon in a large bowl.

-Eat immediately or store in a little baggies.
+Eat immediately or store in a little baggies to keep them soft and chewy!

 Made with raisins, these can make a nutritious breakfast as well ( oatmeal, bananas, raisins, cinnamon,) YUM!